-George Carlin - Carl Sagan - Gustave Flaubert - Alexander Pope - Baron d’Holbach - Lucretius - Auctoritates Aristotelis - David Attenborough TV - William Ralph Inge - Thomas Paine - Richard Dawkins TV - BBC Horizon - Kenneth Clark TV - Adolf Hitler - Edward Teller - Arthur Eddington - Richard Feynman - Genius of Britain TV - Annie Dillard - E B White - John Dewey - Friedrich Nietzsche - Titus Lucretius Carus - John Milton - Neil deGrasse Tyson - John Muir - D H Lawrence - Plato - Brian Cox TV - John Keats - William Osler - Stella Gibbons - Charles Darwin - Darwin’s Struggle: The Evolution of the Origin of Species - Andrew Marr TV - Alfred Russel Wallace - Daniel C Dennett - Jacob Bronowski TV - Anton Chekhov - John Lubbock - William Wordsworth - Susanne Langer - Samuel Daniel - Miguel de Cervantes - William Coldstream & James Fox TV - Vincent van Gogh - Simon Schama TV - Michael Baigent - Rembrandt - Claude Monet - Pierre-Auguste Renoir - Auguste Rodin - Paul Gauguin - Paul Cezanne - Tim Marlow TV - Edward Hopper - Joshua Reynolds - Amedio Modigliani - The Young Ones TV - Anatole France - Werner Heisenberg - Henry David Thoreau - Cormac McCarthy - Dave Foreman and Bill Haywood - Maurice Maeterlinck - Michael Crichton - Ursula K Le Guin - Wendell Berry - Woody Allen - Baruch Spinoza - Francois Rabelais - Rudolf Steiner - Bhagavad Gita - A E Housman - Ben Jonson - Adam Smith - Alfred Lord Tennyson - Rab C Nesbitt TV - Robert Burns - Chung Tzu - William Whewell - James McNeill Whistler - Edward Lord Thurlow - Robert G Ingersoll - Horace - William Shakespeare - Francis Bacon - Jim Al-Khalili TV - Leonardo da Vinci - Sylvia Plath - Rachel Carson - Lord Byron - Albert Einstein - Percy Bysshe Shelley - William Blake - Henri Poincare - Bjork - Robert Frost - John Ruskin - Jane Austen - Mary Shelley - Thomas Browne - Mark Twain - Ken Burns TV - Orchoth Zadikkim - Carry on Camping 1969 - Johann Wolfgang von Goethe - Hunting the Hidden Dimension TV - Galileo - Joseph Barrell - Penn Jillette - Henry David Thoreau - George Eliot – Julius Caesar - Adam Curtis TV - Earth’s Natural Wonders TV - Morgan Freeman TV - The UnXplained with William Shatner TV - James Fox TV - Restoring the Earth: The Age of Nature TV -
+George Carlin - Carl Sagan - Gustave Flaubert - Alexander Pope - Baron d’Holbach - Lucretius - Auctoritates Aristotelis - David Attenborough TV - William Ralph Inge - Thomas Paine - Richard Dawkins TV - Horizon TV - Kenneth Clark TV - Adolf Hitler - Edward Teller - Arthur Eddington - Richard Feynman - Genius of Britain TV - Annie Dillard - E B White - John Dewey - Friedrich Nietzsche - Titus Lucretius Carus - John Milton - Neil deGrasse Tyson - John Muir - Theodore Roosevelt - D H Lawrence - Plato - Brian Cox TV - John Keats - William Osler - Stella Gibbons - Charles Darwin - Darwin’s Struggle: The Evolution of the Origin of Species - Andrew Marr TV - Alfred Russel Wallace - Daniel C Dennett - Jacob Bronowski TV - Anton Chekhov - John Lubbock - William Wordsworth - Susanne Langer - Samuel Daniel - Miguel de Cervantes - William Coldstream & James Fox TV - Vincent van Gogh - Simon Schama TV - Michael Baigent - Rembrandt - Claude Monet - Pierre-Auguste Renoir - Auguste Rodin - Paul Gauguin - Paul Cezanne - Tim Marlow TV - Edward Hopper - Joshua Reynolds - Amedio Modigliani - The Young Ones TV - Anatole France - Werner Heisenberg - Henry David Thoreau - Cormac McCarthy - Dave Foreman and Bill Haywood - Maurice Maeterlinck - Michael Crichton - Ursula K Le Guin - Wendell Berry - Woody Allen - Baruch Spinoza - Francois Rabelais - Rudolf Steiner - Bhagavad Gita - A E Housman - Ben Jonson - Adam Smith - Alfred Lord Tennyson - Rab C Nesbitt TV - Robert Burns - Chung Tzu - William Whewell - James McNeill Whistler - Edward Lord Thurlow - Robert G Ingersoll - Horace - William Shakespeare - Francis Bacon - Jim Al-Khalili TV - Leonardo da Vinci - Sylvia Plath - Rachel Carson - Lord Byron - Albert Einstein - Percy Bysshe Shelley - William Blake - Henri Poincare - Bjork - Robert Frost - John Ruskin - Jane Austen - Mary Shelley - Thomas Browne - Mark Twain - Ken Burns TV - Orchoth Zadikkim - Carry on Camping 1969 - Johann Wolfgang von Goethe - Hunting the Hidden Dimension TV - Galileo - Joseph Barrell - Penn Jillette - Henry David Thoreau - George Eliot – Julius Caesar - Adam Curtis TV - Werner Herzog & Grizzly Man 2005 - Earth’s Natural Wonders TV - Morgan Freeman TV - The UnXplained with William Shatner TV - James Fox TV - Restoring the Earth: The Age of Nature TV -

-Now I can certainly understand why humans would desire to believe in a God, in a force that cares about us, that treats us as its favored creatures.
+Now I can certainly understand why humans would desire to believe in a God, in a force that cares about us, that treats us as its favoured creatures.
 Believing in a God provides us with a sense of purpose, with a sense that we are immortal.
 Professor Carl Sagan

 Every aspect of Nature reveals a deep mystery and touches our sense of wonder and awe.
-Those afraid of the universe as it really is, those who pretend to nonexistent knowledge and envision a Cosmos centered on human beings will prefer the fleeting comforts of superstition.
+Those afraid of the universe as it really is, those who pretend to nonexistent knowledge and envision a Cosmos centred on human beings will prefer the fleeting comforts of superstition.
 They avoid rather than confront the world.
 But those with the courage to explore the weave and structure of the Cosmos, even where it differs profoundly from their wishes and prejudices, will penetrate its deepest mysteries.
 Carl Sagan

 I tried to discover, in the rumour of forests and waves, words that other men could not hear, and I pricked up my ears to listen to the revelation of their harmony.
 Gustave Flaubert, November

 God said, ‘Let Newton be.’
 And all was light.
 Alexander Pope

 By her just standard, which is still the same: